"그런데 그것은 너무 비싸요."

 Most of my korean friends say that 너무 is actually equal to 아주, it could only depends on situation.
 I think it could be used as Very too

 That is what my teachers taught me!
 I wrote that same question 2 months ago.
 Nobody answered me about that comment yet.
-May 2019.
+May 2019 and July 2019.

 Honestly, it seems like korean has several ways to say "but".
 So far, I've only seen/used 하지만 and 그렇지만, so this one is a new one to my list of vocabulary xD.